Do you suffer from bleeding, swollen gums, bad breath, loose teeth or difficulty chewing?

 The mouth is the "gateway" to the rest of the body.
 This means that an oral infection such as periodontal disease can lead to increased risk for more serious health problems involving the entire body.
 Research has shown that untreated oral infections such as periodontitis can increase the individual's risk for diabetes, heart disease, stroke, and poor pregnancy outcomes.
 Source: Journal of the Canadian Dental Association (2010).

 An important part of staying healthy is to control and eliminate oral infections such as periodontal disease.
-Untreated periodontal disease is also a cause of bad breath (halitosis).
+As well, untreated periodontal disease is one cause of bad breath (halitosis).

 Kaydental can provide a diagnosis and treatment for oral infections that cause periodontal disease, as well as bacteria that can cause halitosis (bad breath).
 The OraVital System, available at Kaydental, uses microbiological testing and anti-microbial rinses, along with regular cleanings and check-ups, to treat bad breath.